 The best way to find out what happens at BMC area meetings is to go along to one.
 They are open to all, and you’re encouraged, and very welcome, to attend.

 Area meetings are the base from which the BMC grows.
 It’s where local action starts and ideas get kicked about - in a friendly way, of course.
 One of their purposes is to inform local climbers and walkers about regional and national issues.
 They also act as a forum for local opinions on matters such as crag access, conservation issues, and national debates such as wind farms, land use and road building schemes.
 Increasingly, they are the focal point for getting local events such as crag clean-ups and climbing and walking festivals organised and funded.

 The BMC is divided into ten areas, eight in England and two in Wales.
 These are: Lake District; London & South East; Midlands; North East; North West; Peak District; South West; Yorkshire; Cymru North Wales; and Cymru South Wales.
 Each BMC Area usually meets four or five times a year.

 What happens at an area meeting?

-The usual format of a meeting is to first run through the progress made since the last time everyone got together.
-Then comes feedback from the area's representatives on the BMC National Council, which formulates BMC policies and oversees the whole organisation.
+The usual format of a meeting is to first run through the progress made since the last time everyone got together; then comes feedback from the area's representatives on the BMC National Council, which provides an intermediary forum between the members and the Board of Directors.
 After that, the locally relevant discussions start, including updates from other area representatives on access, clubs, hill walking, youth etc. Discussion topics are as varied as:

 Lake District winter climbing ethics